boring-registry/boring-registry/docs/configuration/caching-proxy.md

 # Caching Proxy

-if running the boring-registry in Kubernetes, the Helm chart contains an option to activate a Nginx cache sidecar.
+if running the boring-registry in Kubernetes, the Helm chart includes an option to activate a Nginx cache sidecar.

 The cache is useful for systems where a lot of stacks query module or provider versions which will trigger a scan of storage backend.
 This feature came into being as a user experienced S3 throtteling.
 Once you reach this stage, this cache might help.